 Thank you so much, Jack Jenn, for your visit and your comments.
 I'm glad you enjoyed this article, and you're right, this is a timeless topic, and I hope I have provided advice that will always stand the test of time.
 Things in our world do seem to be getting worse, more intense, and touching our lives in more and more ways.
 Thank you so much for your words of wisdom, and you're right, we must stay grounded in Him, and there is much work to be done.
 It is hard to keep the faith, but it is not impossible, and it helps a lot to communicate with other Believers.

-Jack Jenn from Nelson Bay NSW Australia. on November 29, 2019:
+Jack Jenn from Living in hope on planet earth. on November 29, 2019:

 Hi Sallie B,